BabylonJSGuide/Generator/content/intermediate/mesh/Parametric_Shapes.md

 You must set at least the _shape_ and _path_ properties.
 On update, you must set the _shape_, _path_ and _instance_ properties and you can set the _scale_ and _rotation_ properties.

+In whatever direction you want to extrude the shape the design of the shape should be based on coordinates in the XOY plane, ie the z component should be 0.
+Some twisting to this base shape can be applied by leaving the x and y components unchanged but allowing the z component to be non zero but not taking the shape too far from generally lying in th XOY plane.
+Otherwise results will not be as you might expect.

 Example :
 ```javascript
 // creates an extended shape